 Tweet old post: This one actually has tripled traffic to Thriftista at times, revitalizing old posts that might have languished in the archives.
 The newest version also has the ability to omit posts, which comes in handy when you want to leave out outdated ones.

-PhotoDropper: Finding decent, relevant photography can be a pain for the average blog—this plugin takes care of that, and the copyright.
-Search Flickr for Creative Commons images [ie, you can use them with proper credit] and it even fills in the byline for you.
+Instant Images: Finding decent, relevant photography can be a pain for the average blog—this plugin takes care of that, and the copyright.
+Search Unsplash images directly within your posts, and add them directly.
 Timesaver!

-Yoast SEO: I’ve tried a number of SEO plugins and this one is simple, yet offers more tools for the advanced.
+Rank Math: I usually install Yoast on client sites, but I've been finding I really like the flexibility and I’ve tried a number of SEO plugins and this one is simple, yet offers more tools for the advanced.

 Akismet: This is a WordPress standard, and so many folks just don’t enable it.
 If you want to avoid the majority of spam comments, it’s an easy way to clear it out.
 It’s also free, though you need to go to the Akismet site to get an API key.

 WordPress Editorial Calendar: We all say we’re gonna get out a post a week.
 Or two.
 And then six months go by, work gets crazy, you name it.
 This has an easy drag-and-drop interface to move schedule dates and set up reminders for future posts.